superfliege/azure-docs.de-de/articles/storsimple/storsimple-virtual-array-install-update-05.md

 ---
-title: Installieren von Update 0.5 in StorSimple Virtual Array | Microsoft-Dokumentation
+title: Install Update 0.5 on StorSimple Virtual Array | Microsoft Docs
-description: Hier wird beschrieben, wie Sie die Webbenutzeroberfläche der StorSimple Virtual Array-Lösung verwenden, um Updates und Hotfixes über das Azure-Portal anzuwenden.
+description: Describes how to use the StorSimple Virtual Array web UI to apply updates using the Azure portal and hotfix method
 services: storsimple
 documentationcenter: NA
 author: alkohli